Ernest A. Batchelder: Early life

-Ernest Allan Batchelder was born on January 22, 1875 in Nashua, Hillsborough County, New Hampshire.
+Ernest Allan Batchelder was born on January 22, 1875, in Nashua, Hillsborough County, New Hampshire.
 In 1894, Batchelder began attending classes at Massachusetts Normal Art School (now Massachusetts College of Art and Design), which was founded in 1873 with the intention to support the Massachusetts Drawing Act of 1870 by providing drawing teachers for the public schools as well as training professional artists, designers, and architects.
 In 1899 he received his Public School Class diploma.
 Batchelder came to Pasadena, California, in the early 1900s to teach, and became director of the art department at Throop Polytechnic Institute, the predecessor of the California Institute of Technology.

 Career

 Batchelder's life took a turn in 1909 when, behind his house overlooking the Arroyo Seco, he built a kiln and entered the business of creating hand-crafted art tiles.
 The tiles were hugely popular, and by the 1920s, Batchelder's tiles could be found in homes and buildings across the United States.
 Batchelder's prominence in Southern California's art community included his involvement in the founding of the Pasadena Art Institute and his membership in the Pasadena Society of Artists.
 Batchelder was also the third Chairman of the Board of Directors for the Pasadena Playhouse, to which he contributed an original tile fireplace and fountain (recently restored).

+Batchelder's local popularity meant tiles can be found in many private homes in the Pasadena area, including the Altadena neighborhood north of Pasadena, although many of those homes were lost in the 2025 Eaton Fire.
+Efforts were made to save the tiles that were often the only thing remaining of the former homes, however the tight deadlines to begin razing the properties to begin rebuilding meant many would eventually be lost.

 The style in which Batchelder worked was highly distinctive.
 First, he used a single-fire process known as engobe in which a primary wash of colored clay slip (usually pale blue) was applied to the surface of the tile before being fired, pooling in the recesses of the design, with excess being wiped off.
 Then the tile was fired.
 A typical glazed tile is fired twice–once before glaze, and once after, thereby sealing in the added color.
 Batchelder's designs often drew on Medieval themes but also included flowers, vines, and California oaks; birds, particularly peacocks; Mayan patterns; Byzantine themes; and geometric shapes.